Unlike the antagonists in her steamy romance thrillers, author Nancy Crampton-Brophy did not get away with murder.

 The couple lived in a quiet suburb of Portland, where he raised turkeys and chickens, tended a vegetable garden and liked to whip up lavish meals for her.

 The slaying remained a public mystery for months.
-Then came Crampton-Brophy’s arrest in September 2018 – and suddenly the image of the couple’s happy marriage collapsed.
+Then came Crampton-Brophy’s arrest in September 2018 – and the image of the couple’s happy marriage collapsed.

 The couple was struggling financially, prosecutors said

 Prosecutors allege in court documents that the Brophys were facing financial difficulties and had drained their retirement account two years prior to the shooting.
 Crampton-Brophy, whose books were not financially lucrative, hatched the plan to kill her husband to collect more than $1.5 million from multiple life insurance policies and other assets, prosecutors said.

 “Dan Brophy was content in his simplistic lifestyle, but Nancy Brophy wanted something more,” prosecutors said in court documents.
 “As Nancy Brophy became more financially desperate and her writing career was floundering, she was left with few options ….

 At the time of Brophy’s death, he was alone at the school, prosecutors said.